nimdaghlian/memex/_notes/meta/About.md

 ## Follow

 It's always growing, but in all directions at once.
-My newsletter, Big Table, features recent highlights.
+My *soon to launch* newsletter, Big Table, ~~~features~~~ will feature recent highlights.
 I have a few RSS feeds you can follow:

 - [notes](/feeds/notes.xml)
 - [media](/feeds/media.xml)